Is it possible to hit the pause button on our busy lives? Lilly Greenblatt looks at the importance of resting body and mind.

 When was the last time you felt truly rested?
-If you can’t think of an answer, you might deserve some relaxation.
+If you can’t think of an answer, you might be overdue for some relaxation.

 “We have to learn the art of resting,” writes Thich Nhat Hanh in his teaching “Rest in the River.”
 “Not many of us know how to allow our body and mind to rest.
 We are always struggling… We cannot resist being active, struggling all the time.
 We struggle even during our sleep.”